rloredo/rloredo/README.md

 ### Projects

-I have worked on or supervised projects about:
+I have worked on, or supervised projects about:
  - Topic modelling and tagging of customer support conversations
  - Customer clustering using Amplitude events and product configurations
  - Chatbot for customer support